trussworks/Engineering-Playbook/infrasec/tf/README.md

 ### Splitting a git repo

 We often start out with Terraform code embedded into the infrastructure for a specific project before we decide we want to publish a chunk of it as stand-alone module.
 When moving code from one git repository to another, it is useful to maintain the revision history.
-Since that history would be lost if we move the code by simply copying the files, a specialized tool is required: [git-filter-repo](https://github.com/newren/git-filter-repo)

-For example, suppose we have a module called `cloudfront_http_headers` located in our project at this path: `/modules/cloudfront_http_headers`.
-To publish this module in its own repository, perform these steps:

-1. Create an empty GitHub repository. _Do not_ make any commits to it yet.
-1. Make a fresh clone of your project repository. `/tmp/` is a logical place to do this.
-1. Inside that clone, remove the origin remote with `git remote rm origin`
-1. Call git-filter-repo to filter the subdirectory into the root of the project: `git-filter-repo --subdirectory-filter modules/cloudfront_http_headers`
-1. Confirm that the directory structure is correct & git history is present.
-1. Add the remote for the new module repository using `git remote add origin git@github.com:trussworks/terraform-cloudfront-http-headers`
-1. Push everything up: `git push`
+To split a git repository while preserving the history, see [this page](../../vcs/git-repos.md) in the Engineering Playbook.

-Now you can add the usual trimmings for a Terraform module: README, pre-commit/CircleCI configuration, terratest(s), etc.
+Once the Terraform code has been split into a separate repo, you can add the usual trimmings for a Terraform module: README, pre-commit/CircleCI configuration, terratest(s), etc.

 Before going public, consider sourcing the module from github as described in the [sources](https://www.terraform.io/docs/modules/sources.html) documentation to confirm that no changes are planned after the migration.